 Do I have to take the SAT or ACT Exams?

 The SAT and ACT exams are only used by 4-year colleges and universities for admission purposes.
 Some schools do not require and some do.
-However, this test is NOT NEEDED if your goal is to attend a community college, trade school, enter the military or work after high school.
+This test is NOT NEEDED if your goal is to attend a community college, trade school, enter the military or work after high school.

 Does RHS offer these exams?